perfectblue/ctf-writeups/whitehat-grandprix-2018/rev04/README.md

 Unpacked 1 file.
 ```

 Nice.
+While we're at it, let's also disable the "Can Move" bit in the PE header to make debugging easier.
 Now we can analyze this bin proper!

 ## Phase 2: Patching